matjaz99/alertmonitor/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/alertmonitor.svg)](https://hub.docker.com/r/matjaz99/alertmonitor)
 [![GitHub issues](https://img.shields.io/github/issues/matjaz99/alertmonitor.svg)](https://GitHub.com/matjaz99/alertmonitor/issues/)

-Alertmonitor is a web GUI for displaying alerts from Prometheus Alertmanager.
+Alertmonitor is a webapp for displaying alerts from Prometheus.
+It offers a nice GUI with lots of cool features for browsing alerts.

-A generic webhook accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.
+A webhook in Alertmonitor accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.

-If the request is recognized to come from Alertmanager, it will be processed and displayed as alarm.
+If the request is recognized to come from Prometheus Alertmanager, it will be processed further and displayed as alarm.

 Alertmonitor provides three views:
-- Raw - anything that is received on webhook
+- Raw - any http request that is received on webhook
 - Journal - history of all events
 - Active - only active alerts
+- Targets - alerts sorted by targets

-Alertmonitor correlates alarms and clears to display selected alarms (ie. alarms which haven't received clear yet).
+Alertmonitor correlates alerts firing and resolving to display active alarms (ie. alarms which haven't received clear yet).

-Easily filter alerts by tags.
+Alerts can easily be filtered by tags.

-Alertmonitor GUI is reachable on: http://hostname:8080/alertmonitor/
+Alertmonitor GUI is reachable on: [http://hostname:8080/alertmonitor/](http://hostname:8080/alertmonitor/)

 > Currently Alertmonitor does not support any persistence.
 Alerts are stored in memory.
 After restart alerts are gone.